supervisely/developer-portal/app-development/neural-network-integration/inference/overview-nn-integration.md

 # Integrate your custom NN model

-## Introduction

-In this series of tutorials you will learn how to integrate your custom model into Supervisely by creating a simple serving app.&#x20;
+In this tutorial series you will learn how to integrate your custom model into Supervisely by creating a simple serving app.&#x20;

 ✅ **Integration process is simple** - the only thing you need is to implement a method of how your model gets prediction of an image.
 Supervisely SDK will handle the rest automatically.